script-txt/script-txt.github.io/content/_index.md

 ---
-title: My Site
+title: Script
-toc: false
+toc: true
+sidebar:
+  open: true
 ---

 This is the landing page.